Nethram/callblaster/README.md

 Call Logs:

-From this section you can see what happened with your call blasting and what your listeners chosen.
+From this section you can see what happened with your call blasting and what your listeners chose.

 Audio Files:

 Here you can upload your custom audio files and make test calls to ensure everything working good.
-You can add custom files in any way by putting files in asterisk supported format in audio directory.